Skip to main content

 • “The control scheme is poorly made; even though you can choose from a few options, the sounds and a lot of elements are straight copies from Resident Evil, but the gameplay itself is quite horrible.”

 • “Gameplay elements are recycled, the storyline is weak, the characters are anonymous and lack personality, and the setting is a generic post-apocalyptic city with little to no background or explanation.
-Overall, the content is very limited, and the gameplay is flawed, repetitive, and lackluster.”
+The content is very limited, and the gameplay is flawed, repetitive, and lackluster.”

 • story

-The game's story is criticized for being underwhelming and fragmented, with essential narrative elements locked behind higher difficulty levels that require cooperative play to access.
-Players can uncover the backstory through scattered articles and memos, but many feel that the lack of character development and a cohesive plot detracts from the overall experience.
-While some scenarios offer a more focused narrative, the gameplay mechanics and limited exploration opportunities hinder immersion and enjoyment.
+The game's story is criticized for being underwhelming and fragmented, with key narrative elements locked behind higher difficulty levels that require cooperative play to fully experience.
+Players can uncover the backstory through scattered articles and memos, but many feel that the lack of engaging characters and a cohesive narrative detracts from the overall experience.
+Overall, the story is seen as a barebones homage to classic survival horror, lacking depth and immersion.

 • “After finishing the regular chapters, you can jump into a series of story-driven scenarios which are great.”